Yujia-Xiao/gr-ieee802-11/README.md

+[Yujia-Xiao] This is originally forked from bastibl and I am continuing the work of garygml's thread.
+The objective is to build a multiple-node wireless communication system model using 802.11p protocol.
+This will require a MAC design, which is suitable to my UAV project, to be added into the original work.

-[garygml] This is forked from bastian bloessl's gr-ieee802-11 with slight modification and additions.
+---------------------BELOW IS FROM ORIGINAL README FROM GARYGML AND BASTIBL ---------------- [garygml] This is forked from bastian bloessl's gr-ieee802-11 with slight modification and additions.
 Some flowgraph contain dependencies gr-eventstream, which can be installed here:

     git clone https://github.com/osh/gr-eventstream.git